^

 Bilateral adrenalectomy

-Destruction of adrenal tissue (hemorrhage, swelling)
+Destruction of adrenal tissue (hemorrhage, tumor)

 Congenital defects of adrenal enzymes

-Isolated aldosterone insufficiency
+Isolated aldosterone deficiency

 Chronic idiopathic hypoaldosteronism